 Our students have a choice of one of two ways to complete the program.
 They may do their first year of medical school, break away and do their graduate work, then return to complete the remaining 3 years of medical school (1-4-3).
 This is the preferred way so that our students can do their clinical training directly before they go into the clinics during third year.
 Alternatively, students may complete two years of medical school and then take a leave of absence to complete their PhD, then return to Pritzker for the final two years of medical school (2-4-2).

 Yes.
 Your application is initially reviewed jointly by the medical school and the MSTP.
 If both parties are interested, an interview invitation will be issued.
 The application can also be rejected outright or put on hold for further review later on.
 The applicant then comes for a joint interview with both Pritzker and the MSTP.
 If the MSTP interviews the candidate but does not accept him/her, the applicant can make a written request before the December 1st application deadline to have the application transferred to MD-only consideration, at which time the application will go through the MD-only committee process.

 The MSTP is primarily open to incoming medical students.
 Current Pritzker students interested in pursuing a PhD in the biological sciences may apply for the Growth and Development Training Program as well as various other Biological Sciences Divisional training grants.

 Most students in the MSTP are on a federally funded training grant and therefore are required to be U.S. citizens or permanent residents.
 On the rare occasion, exceptionally qualified international students have been considered for other funding.

-MSTP applicants initially need only to submit an application to the MSTP through the Pritzker School of Medicine.
+No. MSTP applicants only need to submit an application to the MSTP through the Pritzker School of Medicine.
 If accepted into the MSTP, they will then automatically be a part of the Interdisciplinary Scientist Training Program for their PhD work.